-TIMESTAMP is a C++ library which can print or return the current YMDHMS date as a timestamp.
+TIMESTAMP, a C++ code which can print or return the current YMDHMS date as a timestamp.

 This is useful when documenting the run of a program.
 By including a timestamp, the output of the program will always contain a clear indication of when it was created.
 Other indicators, such as the file timestamp, may be misleading or subject to unintentional modification.